 What ETF Offers The Highest Dividend?

 ETFs offer a wide variety of investment options, from high dividends to high returns.
 Do you want to invest in an exchange-traded fund that yields high dividend returns?
-The SPYD tops the list of highest dividend-paying stocks on the S&P 500.
-SPYD boasts a one-year return of 12.88% and a dividend yield of 4.25%.
-Therefore, this makes it the highest dividend earner.
+SPDR Portfolio S&P 500 High Dividend ETF(SPYD) tops the list of highest dividend-paying stocks on the S&P 500.
+SPYD boasts a one-year return of 12.88% and a dividend yield of 4.25%, making it one of the highest dividend earners.

 Best ETFs To Buy And Hold?